Logan Township, Sherman County, Kansas: Geography

 It lies west of the county seat of Goodland.
 While part of Goodland lies within the township's original boundaries, the city is not part of the township.
 There are no communities in the township proper.

 Several intermittent headwaters of Beaver and Sappa creeks flow through Logan Township.

 Transportation

-Interstate 70 and U.S. Route 24 travel east–west through Logan Township, and K-27 runs north–south along the border with Itasca Township.Interstate 70 and U.S. Route 24 travel east–west through the township.
+Interstate 70 and U.S. Route 24 travel east–west through Logan Township, and K-27 runs north–south along the border with Itasca Township.
 A railroad line also travels east–west through Logan Township, just north of the interstate.

 Government

 As an active township, Logan Township is governed by a three-member board, composed of the township trustee, the township treasurer, and the township clerk.
 The trustee acts as the township executive.